Last updated: 1st November 2025

 (c) use the Platform Services to develop a similar or competing product or service;

-(d) scrape, data mine, reverse engineer, decompile, disassemble or seek to access the source code or non-public APIs to or unauthorised data from the Platform Services, except to the extent expressly permitted by law (and then only with prior written notice to Cotiss);
+(d) scrape, data mine, reverse engineer, decompile, decode, disassemble or seek to access the source code or non-public APIs to or unauthorised data from the Platform Services, except to the extent expressly permitted by law (and then only with prior written notice to Cotiss);

 (e) modify or create derivative works of the Platform Services or copy any element of the Platform Services;